Sebarz98/Neuro_Lupus/README.md

 ![feature_distribution](https://user-images.githubusercontent.com/70062910/232321176-20dc1a0c-c780-4c98-8231-575af1637d44.png)

 ### First 55 features with NP-SLE
-For every feature descriptive statistics go to /code/Stats
+For every feature distribution go to results/EDA then depending on the NP-EVENT, /Neuro or /Non_Neuro; for mean, median and sd go to 1, for percentiles and quantiles go to 2

 ![SLEDAI-2k (at the time of NP event)_distribution](https://user-images.githubusercontent.com/70062910/232322253-033d3533-b2c8-4cfe-9f15-f637aadfe004.png)
 ![C3 (mgdl)_distribution](https://user-images.githubusercontent.com/70062910/232322265-6238b3d0-a55b-412a-b52e-d5fe69034f36.png)